Gr8WhiteNorth/basejump/README.md

 Fans of Genesis will indeed quickly see that Basejump looks very much like the default Child theme of that premium framework.
 I actually have tried to work with Genesis, but gave up because to me it is just not a natural way of putting together a website.
 The reason that my Basejump theme looks so much alike is because I very much like the structure of how the Genesis default child theme has been set up.
 So I decided to rip it apart and use the structure to base my theme on.

+### How to code the columns as can be seen on the Page "up to 6 columns"?

+On the Page [up to 6 columns](http://wpbaseju.mp/page-templates/full-width/upto-6-columns/) you can see that you can add up to 6 columns.
+Adding these columns is done with classes as can be seen in the source code of that page.
+For your convenience I have pasted it on [Pastie](http://pastie.org/4163053), so you can also easily copy it from there.

 ## TODO LIST

 To make a default .pot and .po file